Aptimex/portl/README.md

 > Using a pipe (or other command-terminating shell characters) will NOT allow the next command to run inside the namespace.
 For example, if you run `portl.sh exec echo "google.com" | xargs ping`, the `ping` command will NOT run inside the namespace, it will use your normal host namespace.

 > [!TIP]
-> If you need to do something like that, run `portl.sh exec bash` to start a new shell inside the namespace, and then **everything** you run from that shell will also run inside that namespace.
+> If you need to use something like pipes, run `portl.sh exec bash` to start a new shell inside the namespace, and then **everything** you run from that shell will also run inside that namespace.

 ### run CMD...
 Same as `exec`.